portwatcher/YJWebView/README.md

 YJWebView provide non-invasive API for developers with flexible hybrid framework.

 * Dom ready and hash change delegate.
-* provide unified API with UIWebView backed on iOS 7, WKWebView backed on iOS 8 and above.
+* Provide unified API with UIWebView backed on iOS 7, WKWebView backed on iOS 8 and above.
-* simple native & JS communication.
+* Simple native & JS communication.
-* simple customization for your own hybrid needs.
+* Simple customization for your own hybrid needs.
+* Long press UIActionSheet polyfill for UIWebView.

 # Getting started